Smart Roadster: Special editions

 In March 2006, Smart unveiled the final variant of the Roadster at the Geneva Motor Show: a limited collector's edition.

 It was based on the top model Brabus Xclusive with 101 PS and came with a satin brown-metallic paint job.
 The interior had brown leather and higher quality materials were used extensively.
 It had the new Run line aluminium wheels and Brabus exhaust, front spoiler, and side fenders.
 Of 50 planned cars, only 30 were made.

 A limited-edition Roadster Coupe Racing edition (RCR) was released in 2005 in the UK.
+These cars were sent to Brabus in Bottrop to have the Brabus modifications.
 Only 50 in the world were made and featured all the Brabus trimmings plus special black Alcantara and leather seats with red diamond pattern stitching.
 The seats were not heated as they are in the main Brabus model.
 The black Alcantara and red stitching are also featured on the dash and door panels.
 Interior door handles and clock surrounds were finished in red to match the exterior paintwork.
 Each comes with a numbered plaque on the glovebox - stating the build number - RCR UK #/50.
 These cars were finished in Ferrari Red with matching light surrounds and bumper sections, the Tridion safety cell being all silver.
-They were made to look like the V6 bi-turbo and came with a free optional SB2 power upgrade kit for the engine, which raised the standard 80 bhp to 90 bhp.
+All work was done at Brabus including the respray, news springs and shocks, body kit, wheels and unique interior.
+They all came with a Brabus Certificate of quality.
+They were made to look like the V6 bi-turbo and came with a free optional SB2 power upgrade kit for the engine, which raised the standard 80 bhp to 92 bhp.
 The reason they were not fitted with the 101 PS engine is that the cars came off the production line in 2004 as normal 80 PS engine roadsters before being given the Brabus makeover.
 The SB2 upgrade was optional to allow customers the option for lower insurance and road tax/ emissions.
 So some RCRs did not have the SB2 upgrade carried out when new.
-There were 50 right-hand drive cars (RCR 90) built especially for the UK with the SB2 kit and 90 hp.
+There were 50 right-hand drive cars (RCR 90) built especially for the UK with the SB2 kit and 92 hp.
 Additionally, Brabus built 7 left-handed cars (RCR 90) for the rest of Europe and only 12 cars of the RCR 101 were altogether built left-handed by Brabus with the real Brabus 101 HP engine.
 One prototype and 11 numbered cars.